mikeywildcat/SA32windy/README.md

 - Plugin looking at wrong URL

 **Solutions:**
-1. Check bridge shows **"● Connected"** (green status)
+3. Check bridge shows **"● Connected"** (green status)
-2. Verify GPS data appears in activity log every 2 seconds
+2. Verify GPS data appears in activity log (displayed every 0.5 seconds)
 3. Confirm plugin URL is `http://localhost:5000/gps-data`
 4. Click "Update Windy" button in the plugin
 5. Refresh your browser

-#### ❌ Position shows but arrow doesn't rotate
+#### ❌ Position shows but arrow doesn't rotate or drifts back to north

 **Possible causes:**
 - Boat not moving (no course change)
-- Updates too infrequent
+- Moving too slowly for significant position changes
-- Sailing in straight line
+- Sailing in perfectly straight line

 **Solutions:**
 1. Turn your boat to see arrow rotation
-2. Arrow updates based on position changes
+2. Arrow updates based on actual position changes between plugin polls
 3. More movement = more accurate heading display
-4. Wait 2-4 seconds between position updates
+4. Verify you're actually under sail/power and moving

 #### ❌ "Port 5000 already in use"